fwd/nano-to/readme.md

 https://nano.to/@nautilus
 ```

-> You don't need a Username to use Nano.to.

 ## ❯ Checkout UI

 Nano.to is hosted on Github, and offers more services than just Usernames.
 For example, Non-custodial Checkout Pages for any Nano Address.